“And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”

 There is an implied imperative in this phrase that everything we do it is to be done in the name of the Lord Jesus.

 There is no division between the spiritual and secular.
 “Therefore, whether you eat or drink, or whatever you do, do all to the glory of God” (1 Cor.
 10:31).
 Everything we do at home, play, or work, God wants us to do it for his glory.

 “do all in the name of the Lord Jesus”

 Whatever we do, whether by lip or life, creed or conduct, we do it with a given norm in mind.

 The “name of the Lord Jesus” means under the authority and approval of Jesus.
 Everything we do must fall under the motivation of the approval of Jesus.
 This will clarify any doubt of selfishness in our service to him.
 The approval of Jesus gives dignity and purpose to all that we do for him.

 What is in the name of Jesus?
 When a product carries a name it indicates the standards of quality.
-If we hear “Ford” that is one standard.
-If we hear “Lincoln” that is another standard.
+Suppose we hear “Ford,” that is one standard, and hear “Lincon,” that is another standard.
 We make purchases by the name of the product (if we can afford it!).
 The name makes the difference.

 “Do all”–nothing is exempt from this standard of action.
 God does not want us to treat anything as insignificant or without value.
 The smallest act has significance in the Christian life.
 Nothing is too small.
 Nothing is too ordinary.
 God does not want us to treat anything we do indifferently.